farithadnan/farithadnan/README.md

 I'm a passionate learner who's always willing to learn 💡. 💻 I love exploring new tech and leverage them to solve real-life problems ✨.

 - 👨‍💻 Currently working as a Software Engineer
-- 🌱 I'm Learning Angular, Python & .net core at the moment
+- 🌱 I'm Learning Angular, Python, Unity & .net core at the moment
 - 🌐 Visit my [Website][website].

 ---